Mofartayiega/MofartAyiega.github.io/publications.md

 ## Conference Presentations
 - **To be presented at 11th International Conference on Bantu Languages, University of Ghent, Belgium (Bantu 11)** August 18-21, 2026
   – *Morphological leveling and cues to animacy in Nairobi Swahili subject-verb agreement* (with Suzanne Wagner)

+- **To be presented at 57th Annual Conference on African Linguistics (ACAL 57), University at Buffalo, New York** May 19-21, 2026
+  – *Suffix Ordering in Ekegusii Verbs* (with Deo Ngonyani).
+Poster.

 - **2026 Linguistic Society of America annual meeting** (Marriott, New Orleans), January 8-11
   – *Morphological leveling of noun class agreement in urban Swahili* (with Suzanne Wagner)